8ta4/gag/README.md

    Example pair:

-   Q: "Do you float a lot in the ocean?"
+   Q: Do you float a lot in the ocean?

-   A: "Sure.
+   A: Sure.
 What?
 Do you sink?
-It might be that cast iron heart."
+It might be that cast iron heart.

    ---
    ```